vklachkov/blackgpib/README.md

 ### Printer and Plotter

 BlackGPiB can emulate a printer and a plotter.
-It connects to the right addresses and sends everything from the laptop to print or draw as UDP broadcast to configured ports.
+It connects to the right addresses and sends everything from the laptop as UDP broadcast to `49275` for printer and `49276` for plotter.

 A proxy for CUPS or any other system is not part of this project and will not be added to this repository.